Justin-Watkins/Justin-Watkins.github.io/04-FramingProjects.md

 - The Can-Spam Act ^[https://www.ftc.gov/tips-advice/business-center/guidance/can-spam-act-compliance-guide-business]
 - The No-Call list ^[https://www.donotcall.gov/]

 As long as you live in the United States, some or all of these laws might impact how you are able to leverage your or third party data.
-THis list is not even comprehensive.
+This list is not even comprehensive.
 GDRP (a European privacy law) is far reaching and does have some influence on what we are able to do in the United States.
 The future of commerce will undoubtedly make this arena more challenging to navigate as biometrics become more prolific.

 Additionally, Data is often not accurate.
 Where do third party data-brokers get their data?
 Sometimes they simply use a bank of names to determine if a person is male or female, or African American vs. Asian: Washington = African American, Yang = Asian, Lopez = LatinX.
 LatinX represents a special problem with culture and the notion of race.
 Third party brokers (such as Axiom) source their data from multiple sources and model components of it.
 Unless you are dealing with massive datasets (not common in sports), working with third party data can be difficult and frustrating.